Export to Hive Query

 Run the experiment.

-- Advanced Analytics Process and Technology in Action: Using HDInsight Hadoop clusters: This article provides a detailed walkthrough of how to create a cluster, upload data, and call the data from Studio using Hive.
+- Advanced Analytics Process and Technology in Action: Using HDInsight Hadoop clusters: This article provides a detailed walkthrough of how to create a cluster, upload data, and call the data from Studio (classic) using Hive.

 This section contains implementation details, tips, and answers to frequently asked questions.